dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 Plug in the USB installer, restart your computer, and press `F12`.
 This would bring up your Boot Menu.
 Select the EFI option that has the name of your USB.
 You should see another set options to select.
 Select `Install macOS Big Sur` and follow the on-screen instructions when it is booted.

-> `Note` The installer will restart a couple of times.
+> The installer will restart a couple of times.
 Ensure that the USB is selected after each restart.
 You can change the Boot Order in your BIOS Configuration.

 ## Post-Installation
 If all goes well, you have successfully installed macOS on your machine with most of the hardware working.
 Make sure to sign into your Apple account at this point.